 Data Source: Immunization Registry Information System Data.
 Data are available annually.
-Population data from CDC Wonder.
+Population

 How are we doing?
 The number of patients in IRIS has steadily increased, and nearly all Iowans have a record in IRIS.
-More than 263,000 patient records were added in 2013, and IRIS contains more than 26.6 million immunizations.
-IRIS includes records consisting of two or more immunizations for 93 percent of Iowa's children 4 months to 6 years of age.
+More than 452,000 patient records were added in 2014, and IRIS contains more than 29.5 million immunizations.
+IRIS includes records consisting of two or more immunizations for 95 percent of Iowa's children 4 months to 6 years of age.
 This increase helps to reduce vaccine-preventable diseases, over vaccination, and allows health care providers to see up-to-date information when they need it most.

 - Keep track of and maintain immunization records for you and your children.
-For a handy immunization card, go to www.idph.state.ia.us/ImmTB/Immunization.aspx. - 2.
-Healthcare professionals can promote the need for and the benefits of immunization. - 3.
-Healthcare professionals should routinely give immunizations according to the recommended childhood, adolescent, and adult schedules. - 4.
-Healthcare professionals can attend immunization educational seminars and trainings. - 5.
-All lowans can encourage their family, neighbors, coworkers, and friends to receive all recommended vaccines.
+For a handy immunization card, go to http://idph.iowa.gov/immtb/immunization. - Health care professionals can promote the need for and the benefits of immunization. - Health care professionals should routinely give immunizations according to the recommended childhood, adolescent, and adult schedules. - 4.
+Health care professionals can attend immunization educational seminars and trainings. - All lowans can encourage their family, neighbors, coworkers, and friends to receive all recommended vaccines.